 Scientific Name: Morelia viridis

 Description: striking green color in adults with yellow or blue spots scattered over the body; juveniles may occur in reddis, bright yellow and orange morphs

 Sex: Reproduction: oviparous, with 1-25 viable eggs per clutch; eggs incubated and protected by the female, often in the hollow of a tree; hatchlings are lemon yellow with broken stripes and spots of purple and brown, or golden or orange/red; color changes as the animal matures

 Age: 12 years in the wild

-Behavior: completely arboreal; non-venomous; sedentary, spends most of it’s time coiled atop a tree branch; normal posture is to loop a coil or two over branches in a saddle position with the head placed in the middle; prey is captured by holding onto a branch using the prehensile tail and striking out from an s-shape position
+Behavior: Spends almost their entire lives in the trees (completely arboreal).
+Non-venomous; sedentary, spends most of it’s time coiled atop a tree branch; normal posture is to loop a coil or two over branches in a saddle position with the head placed in the middle